simeononsecurity/simeononsecurity.ch/content/articles/data-privacy-in-the-digital-age/index.en.md

 #### Sensitive Personal Information (SPI)

 **Sensitive personal information (SPI)** includes information that individuals may wish to keep private, such as their religious or political affiliations, sexual orientation, or financial information.
-This type of information is often protected by privacy laws and regulations, but can still be at risk if proper security measures are not taken.
+This type of information is often protected by privacy laws and regulations, but can still be at risk if proper security measures aren't taken.

 One way to protect your SPI is to limit the amount of personal information you share online.
 Be cautious of social media platforms and other websites that may request sensitive information, and only provide it if you trust the source.

 #### Non-Personal Information (NPI)

-**Non-personal information (NPI)** includes data that cannot be used to identify individuals, such as demographic information or website browsing history.
+**Non-personal information (NPI)** includes data that can't be used to identify individuals, such as demographic information or website browsing history.
 While this information may not be considered sensitive, it can still be used to create detailed profiles of individuals and can be a valuable target for advertisers.

 To protect your NPI, it is important to be aware of the data that is being collected about you and to take steps to limit it if necessary.
 This can include adjusting your privacy settings on social media platforms and using ad blockers on your web browser.